-Stat4Reg is a research laboratory at Umeå University, where scientists work at developing Causal Machine Learning models, methods and free software for the analysis of large individual databases, including linkages of health, socio-economics, demographic and other administrative registers (record linkage data), longitudinal studies (brain imaging, intervention programs, panel studies, ...), etc.
+Stat4Reg is a research laboratory at Umeå University, where scientists work at developing statistical and machine learning models and methods, as well as free software, for the analysis of large individual databases, including linkages of health, socio-economics, demographic and other administrative registers (record linkage data), longitudinal studies (brain imaging, intervention programs, panel studies, ...), etc.

 Stat4Reg at Github: github.com/stat4reg

 Maria Josefsson and Xavier de Luna are organizing invited sessions at CMStat23 in Berlin, December 2023.
 The former on "Biostatistical methods in Alzheimer's disease and aging research" and the latter on "Distributional shifts and applications to missing data and causal inference".

 New open PhD student position in collaboration with CEDAR (Center for Demographic and Ageing Research) with a project on "Studies of heterogeneous effects of critical life course events using machine learning".
 More information and how to apply: link.
 Deadline for application 13 of November 2023.